Guide · coding-prep

 How do you handle a take-home coding assessment?

 Treat it like a small production project.
-Read the prompt twice, write down your interpretation in your own words, build the smallest thing that satisfies every requirement, add tests, and ship a README that explains your reasoning.
-The take-home is graded on judgment, not raw code volume — most new grads lose by over-building, not under-building.
+Read the prompt three times, write down your interpretation in your own words, build the smallest thing that satisfies every requirement, add five to seven tests, and ship a README that explains your reasoning.
+A take-home coding assessment is an unsupervised programming task, usually budgeted at four to eight hours, that a company sends instead of, or in addition to, a live coding round.
+It's graded on judgment, not raw code volume.
+Most new grads lose by over-building, not under-building.

 Why companies use take-homes at all

 Live coding rounds measure how you think under pressure.
-Take-homes measure how you think when nobody is watching — code organization, naming, edge-case handling, testing discipline, written communication.
+Take-homes measure how you think when nobody is watching: code organization, naming, edge-case handling, testing discipline, written communication.
 Both signals matter, but they measure different things.
+A rubric is the scoring sheet a reviewer fills out against fixed criteria, and on a take-home that rubric weighs your README and tests as heavily as the code that runs.

 According to industry surveys from NACE, take-home assessments are now standard at roughly 40% of CS new-grad pipelines, especially at mid-size companies that don't have the interviewer bandwidth for multi-round live coding.
-The take-home is increasingly a substitute for one of the live coding rounds, not an addition.
+As of 2026, the take-home is increasingly a substitute for one of the live coding rounds, not an addition.
+Platforms like HackerRank, CodeSignal, and CoderPad now ship dedicated take-home modes alongside their live-coding products, and Karat-style structured interviews sometimes pair a take-home with a recorded walkthrough.

 Hour 0: Read the prompt three times